 Manifestly Illegal Content

-• Child sexual abuse material;
+- Child sexual abuse material; and

 We will take a number of factors into consideration when determining a proportionate enforcement action, such as:

-• The severity of the violation;
+- The severity of the violation;

-• Its context and efforts on behalf of the uploader to clarify their intent.
+- Its context and efforts on behalf of the uploader to clarify their intent.

-Examples that would violate this policy
+Examples that would violate this policy include:

-Enforcement actions against an account may include a warning; temporary or permanent account suspension; removal of specific privileges, such as the ability to use a feature.
+Enforcement actions against an account may include a warning; temporary or permanent account suspension; or removal of specific privileges, such as the ability to use a feature.
 For child exploitation material, we work with relevant authorities in the United States and internationally to report such illegal activity in accordance with the law.

 Manifestly Unfounded Complaints